Setaka Station: Lines

+The station is served by the Kagoshima Main Line and is located 135.2 km from the starting point of the line at Mojiko.
+Only local services on the line stop at the station.

+Lines

 The station is served by the Kagoshima Main Line and is located 132.2 km from the starting point of the line at Mojiko.
 Local and rapid services on the line stop at the station.

 Layout

-The station consists of a side and an island platform serving three tracks.
+The station consists of a side platform and an island platform serving three tracks; however one side of the island platform is not in use.
 The station building is a modern, flat-roofed concrete structure which houses a ticket window, automatic ticket vending machines and a waiting area.
 Access to the island platform is by means of a footbridge equipped with elevators.
 The footbridge also has an entrance on the other side of the tracks from the station.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a Midori no Madoguchi facility.